dyyyl/hash-it-to-the-max/notes.md

 Hey, my name's Dyl and this is a presentation on Hashmaps!

-I made a website, so y'all can follow along at: site.netlify.blah
+I made a website, so y'all can follow along at: hash-it-to-the-max.netlify.com

 No cheating and looking ahead!